edsonboldrini/edsonboldrini/README.md

 I am passionate about knowledge and I work every day to be the best version of myself.

+## About me
+25 years, born in Brazil, currently living in the Brazil.
+I seek learn a new thing everyday, and I'm always looking for new challenges.

 ## Technical highlights
 ![Flutter](https://img.shields.io/badge/Flutter-02569B?style=for-the-badge&logo=flutter&logoColor=white)
 ![Vue](https://img.shields.io/badge/Vue.js-35495E?style=for-the-badge&logo=vue.js&logoColor=4FC08D)